ibm-cloud-docs/watson-knowledge-studio/improve-ml.md

 This documentation is for {{site.data.keyword.knowledgestudiofull}} on {{site.data.keyword.cloud}}.
 To see the documentation for the previous version of {{site.data.keyword.knowledgestudioshort}} on {{site.data.keyword.IBM_notm}} Marketplace, [click this link ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://console.bluemix.net/docs/services/knowledge-studio/improve-ml.html){: new_window}.
 {: tip}

-# Making machine-learning model improvements
+# Making machine learning model improvements
 {: #improve-ml}

 After you determine areas in which the annotator is having trouble, take steps to improve its performance.